-But now, as the state enters Phase 3 of its reopening plan from the COVID-19 crisis, the trails at the park will be open for hiking starting Friday, May 29.
-So put on those hiking shoes and plan to spend a day enjoying the wildlife and scenic views that can only be at this sprawling state park nestled on the banks of the Illinois River!
-(Please note that the park's Visitor Center is currently closed to the public.
-The Pere Marquette Lodge & Conference Center is also closed.
-Camping, both tent and RV, is not allowed at this time due to planned upgrades to the camping facilities.)
+Put on those hiking shoes and plan to spend a day enjoying the wildlife and scenic views that can only be experienced at Pere Marquette State Park, a sprawling natural area nestled on the banks of the Illinois River!
+(Please note camping, both tent and RV, is not allowed at this time due to planned upgrades to the camping facilities.)

 13112 Visitor Center Lane